quantcdn/docs/docs/dashboard/domains.md

 sidebar_label: Domains and SSL
 ---

-The 'Domains' section of the dashboard will show all domains currently attached to the currently active project.
+The "Domains" section of the dashboard will show all domains currently attached to the currently active project.

-To add or edit domains click the 'Edit domains button' in the upper right.
+To add or edit domains click the "Edit domains button" in the upper right.

 When "Basic Auth" is enabled the domain will be protected from public access via username and password.
-This is set on a project level rather than per-domain, click the 'edit domains' button to alter.
+This is set on a project level rather than per-domain, click the "edit domains" button to alter.

 When we detect your DNS has been configured correctly the "DNS engaged" value will be "Yes".